pimotte/nomic/README.md

 current state in a Nomic representation.
 Such a transition is called **valid** if it is permitted by the current game state of this respresentation, prior to the change.

+**379** *THIS IS NOMIC!*

+This Github repository constitutes a Nomic Representation.
+The set of states is represented by all commits present in this repository.
+A single commit is a Nomic game state.
+A human can interpret the record by reading the contents of the repository as described by that commit and its predecessors.

+The current Nomic game state is respresented by the last commit on the master branch.

+Any Nomic game state transitions will be executed by using the Pull Request feature on this repository.

 # Criminal Law